sqrew/tunes/book/src/synthesis/effects.md

 ```

 **Technical details:**
-The implementation uses `process_stereo_linked()` internally for all bus and master compressors, ensuring professional-grade stereo image preservation.
-This is especially important for:
+The implementation uses `process_stereo_linked()` internally for all bus and master compressors to maintain stereo image integrity.
+This is relevant for:
 - Master bus compression (mix glue)
 - Drum bus compression (maintains stereo width of overheads/rooms)
 - Sidechained compression (EDM pump stays centered)

 #### Multiband Compression

-**New feature!** Tunes now supports multiband compression - splitting the signal into frequency bands and applying different compression to each band independently.
-This is a professional mastering tool unavailable in most Rust audio libraries.
+Tunes supports multiband compression - splitting the signal into frequency bands and applying different compression to each band independently.

 **Why multiband compression?**